cortexproject/cortex/docs/guides/ingesters-with-wal.md

     * `--ingester.wal-dir` to the directory where the WAL data should be stores and/or recovered from.
     * `--ingester.wal-enabled` to `true` which enables writing to WAL during ingestion.
     * `--ingester.checkpoint-enabled` to `true` to enable checkpointing of in-memory chunks to disk.
 This is optional which helps in speeding up the replay process.
     * `--ingester.checkpoint-duration` to the interval at which checkpoints should be created.
+Default is `30m`, and depending on the number of series, it can be brought down to `15m` if there are less series per ingester (say 1M).
     * `--ingester.recover-from-wal` to `true` to recover data from an existing WAL.
 The data is recovered even if WAL is disabled and this is set to `true`.
 The WAL dir needs to be set for this.
         * If you are going to enable WAL, it is advisable to always set this to `true`.
+    * `--ingester.tokens-file-path` should be set to the filepath where the tokens should be stored.
+Why this is required is described below.

-## Stuff that is changed automatically when WAL is enabled
+## Changes in lifecycle when WAL is enabled

 1. Flushing of data to chunk store during rollouts or scale down is disabled.
-This is because during a rollout of statefulset there is no 1 ingester leaving and joining each at the same time, rather the same ingester is shut down and broght back again with updated config.
+This is because during a rollout of statefulset there are no ingesters that are simultaneously leaving and joining, rather the same ingester is shut down and broght back again with updated config.
 Hence flushing is skipped and the data is recovered from the WAL.

 2. As there are no transfers between ingesters, the tokens are stored and recovered from disk between rollout/restarts.
 This is [not a new thing](https://github.com/cortexproject/cortex/pull/1750) but it is effective when using statefulsets.